• Skip to primary navigation

 Home » Recipes » Appetizers

-By Chula King · July 7, 2021 · Updated March 8, 2022 Leave a Comment
+By Chula King · Jul 7, 2021 · Updated: Jul 26, 2025

-Jump to Recipe Print Recipe
+Jump to Recipe Jump to Video

-• Why You Should Make This Salsa
+• Why You’ll Love This Homemade Salsa

-• Ingredients for Restaurant Style Salsa
+• Ingredients for Restaurant-Style Salsa

 • Frequently Asked Questions

-• Other Amazing Salsa Recipes
+• Serving Suggestions & More Salsa Recipes

-Why You Should Make This Salsa
+Why You’ll Love This Homemade Salsa

 There are literally thousands of recipes online for tomato-based salsa.
 The reasons that you should make this recipe include the following:

-Ingredients for Restaurant Style Salsa
+Ingredients for Restaurant-Style Salsa

-Ingredients for Salsa.
+Ingredients for homemade Salsa.

-Processed salsa in food processor.
+Pulsing the salsa in the food process.r

 Frequently Asked Questions

-What if I don’t own a food processor?
+Do I need a food processor?

-How long will this salsa last?
+How long does homemade salsa last?

-Can you freeze this salsa?
+Can I freeze this salsa?

 • Fresh Sweet Corn Salsa

-• Cheesy Salsa Dip in a Bread Bowl
+Easy Cheesy Salsa Dip in a Bread Bowl

 I first posted this recipe for homemade Restaurant Style Salsa on February 5, 2019.
 Since then, it's become a staple in our house.

-Thank you so much for visiting Pudge Factor.
-I hope you’ll come back!
+Thank you so much for visiting PudgeFactor.
+We hope you'll come back!

 Restaurant Style Salsa